Legionella Risk: New Builds – Pitfalls and Downfalls

 • A design specification that does not serve the function of either the build or client;

-• A water systems design that is unnecessarily over complex;
+• A water systems design that is unnecessarily too complex;

 • A lack of qualified review/comments at the specification or design stages;

-• A lack of trained [recently or otherwise] designers and installation expert;
+• A lack of trained (recently or otherwise) designers and installation experts;

 • Inadequate communication between key stakeholders throughout the project, including the client’s Water Safety Group;